on July 21, 2020 (last modified on May 13, 2022) • 18 minute read

 This method also works for Jonathan Aufray of Growth Hackers, who tracks month over month (MoM) sales and revenue figures as a way to analyze progress.

 “You want your business to keep growing and, therefore, you want your sales to keep increasing.
 How?
 That’s not too complicated.
-You just need to track your number of sales and total revenue you did last month and compare it to your sales/revenue this month.
+You just need to track your number of sales and total revenue you did last month using a sales dashboard and compare it to your sales/revenue this month.
 If this number increases, your business is growing.
 You want to make sure that your company’s sales keep going up as a whole and also that all the members of your sales teams keep performing and bring more and more sales.”

 Katarzyna Iwanich of Insightland considers the source when examining monthly targets.
 “In our case, in the service sector (not production), maintaining the proportion of 30% of new business revenue to 70% of the revenue generated by regular customers cooperating on a subscription basis.
 The rule applies to both monthly and annual goals – a 30% increase in y2y and m2m is safe and does not threaten a business.”